oclint/oclint-docs/rules/size.rst

 **Since: 0.7**

-A class with too many fields indicates it does too many things and is lack of proper abstraction.
-It can be resigned to have fewer fields.
+A class with too many fields indicates it does too many things and lacks proper abstraction.
+It can be redesigned to have fewer fields.

 This rule is defined by the following class: `oclint-rules/rules/size/TooManyFieldsRule.cpp <https://github.com/oclint/oclint/blob/master/oclint-rules/rules/size/TooManyFieldsRule.cpp>`_